 - Catalogue of printed music -1970.
 A catalogue consisting of printed scores acquired by Uppsala University Library up to 1970.

 - Uppsala University Library Catalogue.
-Here you can find scores from 1986 and onwards.
+Here you can find printed music scores acquired from 1980 onwards.

 - LIBRIS.
 The Swedish National Library catalogue.
 This includes printed music produced in Sweden.

 Likewise music scores in Uppsala University libray are included in these database catalogues:

 - Düben Collection Database Catalogue.
 A catalogue of the Düben Collection in Uppsala University Library.
 This collection consists of vocal and instrumental music from the eventeenth and early eighteenth centuries.
 These are mainly manuscripts.
 A large number of the scores have been scanned and are accessible online in the database.

 - RISM.
 An international catalogue of music prints and music manuscripts before approx. 1800, including those of Uppsala University Library.